x94fujo6rpg/AzurLaneFleet/README.md

 Compatibility with other browsers is unknown

 ## Update
+**2021-11-25**
+- fold setting/filter
+- new feature: only show owned ship/equipment

 **2021-11-23**
 - now the last sorting method will be marked
 - now the `sort order` button will also trigger sorting